wwood/singlem/README.md

 * Do I have population genomes for the main community members?
 * How diverse are the Pelagibacteria relative to the Flavobacteria?
 * Has my genome been observed in any samples submitted to the [SRA](http://www.ncbi.nlm.nih.gov/sra)?
+* Which community members are more likely to assemble?

 ## Generating an OTU table

-An overview of your community can be obtained like so.
-Please use **raw** metagenome reads, not QC'd reads.
-QC'ing reads often makes them too short for SingleM to use.
+An overview of your community can be obtained like so:
 ```
 singlem pipe --sequences my_sequences.fastq.gz --otu_table otu_table.csv --threads 24
 ```
+Please use **raw** metagenome reads, not quality trimmed reads.
+Quality trimming with e.g. [Trimmomatic](https://doi.org/10.1093/bioinformatics/btu170) reads often makes them too short for SingleM to use.
+On the other hand, adapter trimming is unlikely to be detrimental.

 The output table consists of columns:
 ```
 gene    sample  sequence        num_hits        coverage        taxonomy